If you are thinking about applying for entry to an undergraduate course it is important to understand how selection works.

-Your chances of being selected for a place in an undergraduate course depends on how many places the course has available (the quota), how many other applicants are also applying for the course (so whether entry is competitive), and whether your qualifications make you both eligible to apply for a place and competitive against the other eligible applicants who are also applying.
+Your chances of being selected for a place in an undergraduate course depends on how many places the course has available (the quota), how many other applicants are also applying for the course (so whether entry is competitive), and whether your qualifications make you both eligible to apply for a place and competitive in relation to the other eligible applicants who are also applying.

 How are places allocated?

 Each course will have a total number of places it can allocate.
 This is called the quota.
 Most undergraduate courses divide the quota into smaller groups of places, known as subquotas.
 Each subquota relates to a specific academic qualification, allowing different types of qualifications to be fairly compared and ranked.
 This is especially important in competitive courses where more eligible applicants have applied than there are places in the course.
-Each subquota and its eligibility and ranking rules are explained in this fact sheet.
+Each subquota and its eligibility and ranking rules are explained in the fact sheets on this page.

 Eligibility and rank

 Whether you are eligible to apply for a place in a course depends on meeting the institutions’ rules for selection.
 Most undergraduate courses determine eligibility by a minimum academic qualification.

 Each course may consider different types of qualifications in its selection, depending on which subquotas it uses.
 You might be able to compete in more than one subquota, depending on the course rules and your qualifications.

 Some courses also use other selection criteria such as an audition, interview or portfolio either instead of, or in addition to, the minimum academic qualifications, so you should check the course entry carefully when applying.

 Some courses are competitive and have more applicants than places available, so eligible applicants must be ranked for selection.
 Applicants are ranked in order of academic merit.
 Ranking methods vary for each type of qualification, and can also vary between the institutions and the different courses.